The Haunted Palace (TV series)

 The Haunted Palace is a 2025 South Korean television series starring Yook Sung-jae, Kim Ji-yeon, and Kim Ji-hoon.
 It aired on SBS TV from April 18, to June 7, 2025, every Friday and Saturday at 21:50 (KST).
-It also streams on Viki.

 Synopsis

 The drama follows Yeo-ri, a shaman who rejects her fate as a medium, and Gang Cheol, an ancient serpent spirit trapped in the body of Yeo-ri's first love, Yoon Gap.
 As they confront the vengeful spirit Palcheok-gwi, their bodies and souls become entangled in an unusual battle for physical control.